Partick: Sport

 Partick is home to the West of Scotland Cricket Club's Hamilton Crescent ground, which was the site of the first ever international football match (between Scotland and England) on 30 November 1872.

 Partick Thistle Football Club were formed in the area in 1876, but left to play in the Maryhill area of Glasgow in 1909.
-Partick were also active in the 1870s and 1880s.
+Partick F.C. were also active in the 1870s and 1880s.

 Transport

 Partick station is a trunk station serving as an interchange between the local rail, Glasgow Subway and local bus systems.
 It replaced the former Partickhill railway station in 1979.
 There were previously three other stations in the area, Partick Central railway station (renamed Kelvin Hall station in 1959), Merkland Street and Partick West railway station.

 The Partick interchange was redeveloped in 2012 due to its immense potential as a top-class interchange not only between Rail, Bus and Subway but also as the main interchange station between the Argyle and North Clyde rail lines.